FZJ-INM1-BDA/siibra-python/docs/index.rst

 notebooks, and reproducible analysis workflows.
 Please see :ref:`concepts` page for details of the central concepts used throughout the documentation.

-With `siibra-python`, you can:

-* browse and access brain areas, parcellations, spaces, templates, and maps,
-* define coordinates, point sets, bounding boxes, and image-based regions of interest,
-* assign locations and regions of interest to brain areas,
-* query multimodal data features linked to brain areas or spatial locations,
-* fetch image, tabular, and numerical data in Python-friendly formats,
-* combine atlas information with common scientific Python tools,
-* and combine these in workflows (see :ref:`usecases`).

-`siibra-python` does not ship the atlas datasets themselves.
-Instead, it uses metadata, configurations, and live queries to access distributed data resources on demand.
-Data are fetched lazily and can be cached locally, so workflows only download the elements they use.

 .. grid::

   .. grid-item-card:: :fas:`rocket` Quickstart